Multi-modal Bayesian Neural Network Surrogates with Conjugate Last-Layer Estimation

 The approach outlined in the previous section only works when the full conditional distribution, $p(\bm{W}, \bm{b}, \bm{\Sigma} | \bm{Z}, \bm{Y})$, has a closed form.
-However, if some of the observations, $\bm{y}_i$, are only partially observed, no such closed-form distribution exists in general.
-For the motivating example of BO, we expect missing data to be a common phenomenon in practice.
+However, if some of the target variables, $\bm{y}_i$, are only partially observed, no such closed-form distribution exists in general.
+The main case when missing data arises is in the joint model.
+Due to the concatenation of target values $\bm{y}, \bm{y}^{(1)}, \dots, \bm{y}^{(M)}$ into $\bm{y}'$, any $\bm{x}$ values where only some of the modalities have been observed will have a corresponding $\bm{y}'$ with missing values.
+For the motivating example of BO, we expect missing data to be a common phenomenon in practice due to not all data sources being observed at the same input values as the algorithm progresses.
 Missing observations result in partially observed response vectors in the joint model, where any $\bm{x}$ where not all modalities have been observed will have a corresponding joint $\bm{y}$ with missing values.

 In an MCMC context, missing data can be sampled along with the parameters using data augmentation \parencite{tanner_calculation_1987}.
 For monotone missingness and specific prior distributions, \textcite{liu_bayesian_1996} provided a closed-form posterior for regression parameters in multivariate Bayesian linear regression, but they use data augmentation for arbitrary patterns of missingness.
 Here, we develop an approach for non-monotone missingness and without MCMC or data augmentation, in which we jointly estimate the posterior distribution of the parameters and the posterior predictive distribution of missing data.